aweimann/pseudomonas-census-paper/README.md

-# pseudomonas-census-paper
+# Pseudomonas Census Paper

 ## Instructions
-The scripts in this repository rely on the data in the associated Zenodo repository.
+The scripts in this repository rely on the data in the associated Zenodo repository and are described roughly in the intended order of execution.

 ## Genomics
 hc_clust.R - use hierarchical clustering of SNP distances between isolate genomes to define genomic clusters.